NixOS/rfcs/rfcs/0145-doc-strings.md

 The following shows one of the many possible ways to migrate the current `nixpkgs.lib` comments.

+> We managed to partially automate this effort with a [codemod](https://github.com/nix-community/docnix/tree/3c0531cb5b4c9f3e9069b73d19e6c4be8508d905/codemod)

 > Refactoring Note: the current `nixdoc` feature 'Function arguments' should be changed or removed.
 Doc-comments that relate to a lambda use this placement already.

 `lib/attrsets.nix (old format)`